felix91gr/swift-linuxSetup/README.md

 Many, many credits go to the work of the awesome Jin Mingjian.
 I'm but a novice who knows how to use google properly :P

-He helped me substantially trying to debug my attempts at compiling and linking the libraries of the Swift 3.1 toolchain and also explained me many concepts and properties of the Toolchain and of his own projects.
+He helped me substantially trying to debug my attempts at compiling and linking the libraries of the Swift 3.1 toolchain.
+He also explained me many concepts and properties of it, and of his own projects.
 Thank you very much Jin!

-Now that we're at it, I used his work from his [SDE](https://github.com/jinmingjian/sde) and [Source Kite](https://github.com/jinmingjian/sourcekite) projects, and his [demos](https://github.com/jinmingjian/sde-demos).
+Now that we're at it, I used the work from his [SDE](https://github.com/jinmingjian/sde) and [Source Kite](https://github.com/jinmingjian/sourcekite) projects, and his [demos](https://github.com/jinmingjian/sde-demos).

-Much love to the Swift Team and to the community, at [swift.org](https://swift.org/) and at [the Swift repository](https://github.com/apple/swift), because they make Swift possible of course.
+Much love to the Swift Team and to the community, at [swift.org](https://swift.org/) and at [the Swift repository](https://github.com/apple/swift), because they make Swift possible :heart:

-And lastly, thanks to the [Docker](https://www.docker.com/) people who made this setup possible.
+And lastly, thanks to the [Docker](https://www.docker.com/) people, who made this setup possible.

-I made the scripts, and I give them to the public domain.
-Use them as you wish.
+I made the scripts, and I give them to the public domain. **Use them as you wish.**